OLYMPIA – Think back to the last time you renewed your driver’s license. Do you remember the shoes on the person behind the counter?

 “It was a mistake to promise not to raise taxes,” wrote a man named Edwin Aralica.
 “Everything should be on the table.
 Second, if you raise taxes, the public will understand and forgive you.
 We need services.
 Government is the most stable platform in tough economic times.
 If the government can spend money, it will help all of us.”

 That’s a similar argument to the one being made now by public-worker unions and some Democratic lawmakers.
-Widespread layoffs, they say, would worsen an economy already sagging under record-low consumer confidence.
+Widespread layoffs, they say, will only worsen an economy already sagging under record-low consumer confidence.

 Among the suggestions to raise more money:

-Mercier, of the Washington Policy Center, said he hopes state lawmakers who will write the final budget over the next several months maintain the same openness to suggestions.
+Mercier said he hopes that state lawmakers who will write the final budget over the next several months maintain the same openness to suggestions.

-“You never want to see us in the kind of conversation that we’re having now” about the shortfall, he said, “but there’s great opportunity that comes out of it.”
+“You never want to see us in the kind of conversation that we’re having now” around the huge shortfall, he said, “but there’s great opportunity that comes out of it.”